 The abundance of harbour porpoises in northern European waters has been estimated twice from internationally coordinated large-scale dedicated surveys; SCANS (Small Cetacean Abundance in the North Sea and Adjacent waters) in 1994 (Hammond et al. 2002) and SCANS-II in 2005 (SCANS-II 2008).
 Abundance for the population inhabiting the Kattegat, Belt Sea, the Sound and Western Baltic was estimated to be 27,767 (CV = 0.45, 95% confidence interval (CI) = 11,946-64,549) in 1994 and 10,865 (CV=0.32, 95% CI = 5,840-20,214) in 2005 (Teilmann et al. 2011).
 Although this represents a 60% decline in the point estimates, this difference is not statistically significant (due to the large coefficient of variation).
-There is a need for more data on population size, abundance and trends.
+However, Teilmann et al. (2011) project that with a continuous declining trend of 8% and the same CV and survey interval, the population might drop to 2,000 individuals before a statistically significant trend can be established.
+Action is therefore needed to ensure that a favourable conservation status is established for the WBBK harbour porpoise population, should the potential decline in abundance estimates persist.